 View the Landmark Preservation Commission's consent agenda policy.

 The commission generally meets the first and third Tuesday of each month.
-Submission deadlines are three weeks prior to the scheduled meeting date.
+Submission deadlines are four weeks prior to the scheduled meeting date.

 Denver Revised Municipal Code (DRMC) Chapter 30